littleosbook/aenix/doc/book/file_systems.md

 "file", existing only in RAM, loaded by GRUB before the kernel starts.
 When our kernel and operating system grows, this is probably too limiting.

-A next step could be do add structure to this GRUB-loaded module.
-With a utility program - called `mkfs`, perhaps - which is run when we build the ISO which we boot from, we can create our file system in this file.
+A next step could be to add structure to this GRUB-loaded module.
+With a utility program - perhaps called `mkfs` - which we run at build time, we can create our file system in this file.

 `mkfs` can traverse a directory on our host system and add all subdirectories and files as part of our target file system.
 Each object in the file system